gechoe/file-system-implementation/README.txt

    Part 0 - Fake Test Disks:
         fake_disk_1.c
         fake_disk_2.c

+*****
 How to Compile:
 ===============
-    For compiling all files (can use make OR make all): make
+    For compiling all files (you can use make OR make all): make
-    Part 1 - Frontend (can use make frontend OR make shell): make frontend -> Compiles everything in frontend make shell
+    Part 1 - Frontend (you can use make frontend OR make shell): make frontend -> Compiles everything in frontend make shell

-    Part 2 - Backend (can use make backend OR compile each part individually):
+    Part 2 - Backend (you can use make backend OR compile each part individually):
     * IMPORTANT NOTE -> Fake disks must be compiled/make'd before filesystem make backend -> Compiles everything in backend OR (do the below in the order listed)